“For hatred does not cease by hatred at any time: hatred ceases by love. This is an unalterable law.” Eknath Easwaran

 You don’t need to look towards your ex’s life, your ex’s words or your ex’s actions to determine your own happiness.
-You don’t need to be the nosy neighbor in your ex’s life to determine what is meaningful and fulfilling.
+You don’t need to compare yourself to your ex’s life determine what is meaningful and fulfilling.

 No reason to compare, judge or experience irritation over the life your ex is living.

-If your ex is traveling the world and living it up, good for him or her.
+If your ex is traveling the world and living it up, good for him.

 If she moved to Italy and is dating the prime minister, good for her.